LAND OF CASTLES AND HISTORIC HOUSES, GARDENS AND FORESTS,

-Historic Scotland's castles and abbeys tell the story of Scotland's history in peace and in war; they take care of castels and abbeys, no longer lived in, but full of stories about Scotalnd's past.
+Historic Scotland's castles and abbeys tell the story of Scotland's history in peace and in war; they take care of castles and abbeys, which are full of stories about Scotalnd's past.

-Kelso Abbey in the Borders to Urquhart Castle on Loch Ness, Huntingtower, Aberdour, Tolquhoun, Fort George, Dunstaffnage, Dallas Dhu Distillery - and many more.
+From Kelso Abbey in the Borders to Urquhart Castle on Loch Ness, and in between are Huntingtower, Aberdour, Tolquhoun, Fort George, Dunstaffnage, Dallas Dhu Distillery - and many more.

 If you like walking or cycling, then Forestry Commission Scotland's forests are for you, from Glentress in the Borders to Glenmore in the Highlands.